A gaybourhood dénouement and conclusion

 “For myself, their presence makes my street safer.
 They are a good measure of how safe a street feels.
 They are more vulnerable than I am, and they are at a greater potential risk of becoming victims of violence or abuse, so I feel safe walking home at night as long as they feel safe on this street” (Houston 2011).

 Tension at the gaybourhood’s liminal fray was only one sign of this homonormative conservatism.
 Whereas gay liberation once preoccupied itself with claiming a public visibility spared from heteronormative incursions, the new homonormativity also strove for public respectability as a vehicle for heteronormative acceptance.
 This included terminating an annual BDSM festival, the Church Street Fetish Fair, from 2010.
-The Fetish Fair, an analogue to San Francisco’s venerable Folsom Street Fair, was a responsive move by Church Wellesley Village BIA merchants to “put the focus on neighbourhood beautification, business development and local programming,” because “‘”We need people to come back’” (Houston 2012).
-(Gaybourhood businesses, comprised of proprietors both gay and straight, had organized the Church Wellesley Village BIA in 2002.)
+The Fetish Fair, an analogue to San Francisco’s storied Folsom Street Fair, was a sanitizing move by Church Wellesley Village BIA merchants to “put the focus on neighbourhood beautification, business development and local programming,” because “‘We need people to come back’” (Houston 2012).
+(Gaybourhood businesses, comprised of proprietors both gay and straight, formalized the Church Wellesley Village BIA in 2002.)
 It was ironic how the political and social gains made by a stridence of gay and lesbian activism, and by a boldness to articulate non-heteronormative sexualities in the past, had ceded to gaybourhood stakeholders who “abandoned… emphasis on difference from the straight majority in favor of a moderate politics that highlights similarities to the straight majority” (Seidman 1993, as quoted in Bernstein 1997, 532; Polletta & Jasper 2001, 284).

 This conservatism of homonormativity ended not only a co-existing patchwork of queer articulations within the gaybourhood but also distanced that alienated patchwork from the gaybourhood.
 Consequently, a new generation of queer Torontonians began to scour the city for another neighbourhood which not only promised less confining impositions over their articulations of queerness, but also offered more affordable housing options.
 By the mid-2000s, several began to settle around West Queen West nearby Dufferin (Whyte 2004, B1).
 News of queer people migrating elsewhere, however, irked gaybourhood stalwarts.
 As Bryen Dunn, a Parkdale resident and queer man, explained: “there were people at Church and Wellesley saying, ‘Why should we go out there and give our gay dollars to a straight establishment?’
 [Dunn replied], ‘Well, why not?
 They’re being open and accepting; why can’t you do the same?’” (ibid.).